Noah-Huppert/k8s-deploy/README.md

 # Overview
-The Kubernetes deploy tool packages an opinionated Kubernetes deployment process into a single easy to use binary.
+The Kubernetes deploy tool packages an opinionated Kubernetes deployment process into a single easy to use sript.

 It will complete the following steps:

-- Build and tag container
+- Build and tag Docker image
-- Push container to registry
+- Push Docker image to registry
-- Deploy Helm chart to Kubernetes cluster
+- Deploy Helm charts to Kubernetes cluster

 Benefits: